IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 2. `return ctrl.Result{}, err` occurs when there is an error and requeues the request.
 3. `return ctrl.Result{}, nil` occurs when the function is successful and the function doesn't need to requeue.
 This type occurs at the bottom of the reconcile loop, when the observed state of the cluster matches the desired state.
 In our code, this happens when the `MemcachedSpec` is the same as the `MemcachedStatus`.

 To summarize, if the `Reconcile` function returns an error or if the state of the cluster is updated, the process requeues.
 If the current state is the same as the desired state, there is no need to requeue.

-At this point, our Reconciler function should look like:
+At this point, the Reconciler function above looks like:

 ```go
 func (r *MemcachedReconciler) Reconcile(ctx context.Context, req ctrl.Request) (ctrl.Result, error) {